Hiking: Myths and prejudices

 No.

-If you approach the subject of hiking seriously, you should get used to suffering and also learn to love it.
-Personally, I now prefer to go hiking when it’s raining and less than 10 °C / 50 °F – then there are hardly any other people out and about.
+If you approach the subject of (multi-day) hiking seriously, you should get used to suffering a bit and learn to love it.
+Personally, I now prefer to go hiking when it’s raining and less than 10 °C / 50 °F – there are hardly any other people out there and its a bit more challenging.

 There are a lot of psychopaths out there.

 I came across this on Reddit.
-In the US it seems to be a classic prejudice.
-There are weird people out there, of course, and maybe more in the US than here (just a guess based on Reddit reactions), but off Reddit I’ve never heard of it.
+In the US, it seems to be a classic prejudice.
+There are weird people out there, of course, and maybe more in the US than here (just a guess based on Reddit reactions), but I’ve never heard of it off Reddit.

 Never go hiking alone!

-Depends on a few factors: Experience, area, emergency accessibility, quality of equipment and preparation.
-If you dare to do a (longer) hike alone and you have prepared yourself accordingly, then you can go hiking alone.
+Depends on a few factors: Experience, area, emergency accessibility, equipment quality and preparation.
+If you dare to do a (longer) hike alone and have prepared yourself accordingly, you can go hiking alone.
 But of course, hiking in a group is safer.

 Sleeping in a tent sucks.

 If you had such an experience, you did something wrong.
-A tent is not a 5-star hotel, but in its own way a wonderful accommodation.
+A tent is not a 5-star hotel but a wonderful accommodation in its own way.

 Equipment